 Liked ByView All

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

 These are my Slic3r settings for the FlashForge Creator Pro (or similar printers) that I previously only provided on my website.
-I created a Thing for these files, because this allows Thingiverse users to click the ‘Watch’ button to be notified of updates (although I'm not sure what kind of changes will show up in the dash).
+I created a Thing for these files, because this allows Thingiverse users to click the ‘Watch’ button to be notified of updates.
+For really important updates I'll add a comment so you immediately know what changed.

 For instructions on how to deploy these configs, and more details about how to use Slic3r with them, read the article.
 You will need to make some changes to the config and the make_fcp_x3g script.
 You should at the least read this section of the page to get things working.